 SMS messages—sent using an aging, archaic infrastructure—are no longer difficult to intercept.
 Phones themselves, which today run a variety of operating systems and versions, can be stolen and often cracked.

-“MFA” is thus shorthand not exclusively for very secure technologies, but also for a variety of less secure ones that rely on commonplace communication systems and everyday smartphones.
+“MFA” is thus often shorthand not only for new, highly secure technologies, but also for a variety of less secure legacy ones that rely on commonplace communication systems and everyday smartphones.
 Too often, these are easily compromised.

 Worse, in today’s typical MFA case—a known username, the correct password, and a matching device—the identity of the user still can’t be confirmed.
 All that’s certain is that the user at the other end of the session possesses the right things—not that they actually are who they claim to be.